Gigi Peronace: Life and career

 Luigi Peronace was born in Soverato, Calabria, Italy, on 29 November 1925.
 His initial involvement in football came as a goalkeeper.
 Peronace spoke English, and when the British troops came to Calabria during the Second World War he organised football games with them.
-After the war he went to Turin to study engineering at the city's Polytechnic, but there he also became interpreter to Juventus's Scottish manager, William Chalmers, and then to his managerial successor, Jesse Carver.
+After the war, he went to Turin to study engineering at Polytechnic University of Turin, but there he also became interpreter to Juventus's Scottish manager, William Chalmers, and then to his managerial successor, Jesse Carver.
 When Carver was sacked, Peronace was no longer needed and let go.
-He was later reunited with Carver when he took the post of business manager at Torino.
+He was later reunited with Carver when he took the post of business manager at Turin.
 In 1954, he was unexpectedly put in charge of transfers at Lazio, the team he supported.

 In 1957, Leyton Orient manager Alec Stock was interested in moving to Italy.
 He was put in contact with Peronace, and they discussed the possibility of a move in a rendezvous in Green Park.
-Peronace convinced A.S.
-Roma that Stock was the manager they wanted and the move was completed.
+Peronace convinced AS Roma that Stock was the manager they wanted and the move was completed.
 That year Peronace also negotiated the transfer of John Charles from Leeds United to Juventus for £65,000 and a £10,000 signing-on fee.
 In 1961, he negotiated the transfer of Jimmy Greaves from Chelsea to A.C.
 Milan, and the transfers of two Scottish players to Torino – Joe Baker from Hibernian and Denis Law from Manchester City.
 He also aided friend Matt Busby in transferring Law back to England in 1962, this time to Manchester United.